New Patients (202) 851-7554

 Partial dentures aren’t necessarily about how many teeth you have left but rather about where those teeth are and how healthy they are.
 The function of partial dentures is to replace missing teeth, using the remaining ones as support.
 Some dentists will recommend partial dentures for at least one missing tooth.

-But you don’t need a minimum number of teeth for a partial denture; this largely depends on your unique dental situation.
-Your dentist will evaluate the condition and positioning of your remaining teeth during your consultation to determine if a partial denture suits you.
+However, you don’t need a minimum number of teeth for a partial denture; this largely depends on your unique dental situation.
+During your consultation, your dentist will evaluate the condition and positioning of your remaining teeth to determine if a partial denture suits you.

-Dr. Deckard leads a team of experienced, compassionate dental professionals who are committed to providing the highest level of dental care.
+Dr. Deckard leads a team of experienced, compassionate dental professionals committed to providing the best dental care.
 DC Precision Dentistry offers patient-focused, comprehensive dental care for patients of all ages.

 To learn more about our services, (202) 851-7554 or request an appointment online.